 The rest of the paper is organized as follows.
 Section II explores the issues and tradeoffs faced in creating a decentralized inverse multiplexing system.
-Section III introduces algorithms for the assignment of application flows to heterogeneous WAN channels, and Section IV describes the specific system architecture we chose to study.
+Section III introduces algorithms for the assignment of application flows to heterogeneous WWAN channels, and Section IV describes the specific system architecture we chose to study.
 Performance evaluation results from an ns-based simulation are presented in Section V, and Section VI describes the implementation of a prototype system used to corroborate our findings.
-Related work is summarized in Section.
+Related work is summarized in Section VII, and our conclusions are presented in the final section.